joelchrono12/joelchrono12.ml/index.md

 ***

-This is a simple webpage that has been handbuilt by [joelchrono12](/contact), following the guide by [Kev Quirk](https://kevq.uk) using the [Jekyll](https://jekyllrb.com) static site generator.
+This is a simple webpage that has been handbuilt by [joelchrono12](/contact), following the guide on [Kev Quirk's website](https://kevq.uk) using the [Jekyll static site generator](https://jekyllrb.com) .
 Thanks for visiting!